temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPSTART email-subscription-project-python-run_worker-->
 <!--SNIPEND-->

-The `main` function connects to a Temporal [Client](https://python.temporal.io/temporalio.client.Client.html) and creates a Worker object to run the `SendEmailWorkflow` Workflow and the `send_email()` Activity.

-In this tutorial, the Client is connecting to `localhost:7223` and the Namespace name is set to the default name.

-The [Worker](https://python.temporal.io/temporalio.worker.Worker.html) processes the Workflow and Activities.
-Once created, Workers can be run and shutdown explicitly with `run` or `shutdown`.

-A Task Queue is required for a Worker.

-The `if __name__ == "__main__":` block runs the main function using `asyncio.run`.

 Now that we've written the logic to execute the Workflow and Activity Definitions, let's build the gateway.

-## Build the gateway
+## Build the web server

-The gateway is used to communicate and send data back and forth.
-This tutorial uses the gateway as the entry point for initiating Workflow Execution.

-This tutorial uses Flask, to `subscribe`, `get-details`, and `unsubscribe`.
+The web server is used handle requests.
+This tutorial uses the Flask as the entry point for initiating Workflow Execution and communicating with the `subscribe`, `get-details`, and `unsubscribe` routes.

 ### Global Client